Skip to content

 Failure to comply with conditions

-Failure to discharge conditions at the correct time can invalidate your planning permission.
-For example, starting work on-site without complying with the pre-conditions may void your permission and can lead to enforcement action.
+Not meeting your planning conditions at the right time can invalidate your permission.
+For example, starting work on-site before meeting pre-conditions could cancel your approval and result in enforcement action.

-If you do not comply with the approved drawings or planning conditions, the following consequences may apply:
+If you don’t follow the approved plans or conditions, the following may happen:

-• The serving of a Temporary Stop Notice, closing down all development works on the site.
+• The council could issue a Temporary Stop Notice, halting all work on the site.

 Approval of details reserved by condition